syncfusion-content/javascript-docs/js/Grid/Getting-Started/Angularjs.md

 {% endhighlight %}

-N> _1.Pager settings can be customized by using the `e-pagesettings-pagesize` property.
+N> 1.Pager settings can be customized by using the `e-pagesettings-pagesize` property.
 When it is not given the default values for `pageSize` and `pageCount` are 12 and 8 respectively.

-2. The array properties of Syncfusion widget's in angularjs has to be defined by using the scope variable.
+N> 2.The array properties of Syncfusion widget's in angularjs has to be defined by using the scope variable.

 ![](Getting-started_images/Angularimages/Getting-started_img3.png)
 {:.image }